mishra169/Chatbot-query/README.md

 8. Use the browser to connect to http://127.0.0.1:5000/ to interact with the chatbot

-DISCLAIMER: I haven't hosted it online due to the unavailability of free cloud databases in which I have worked.
-I'll soon try to find an opensource database and implement the backend deployment.
+DISCLAIMER: I haven't hosted backend online due to the unavailability of free cloud databases in which I have worked.
+I'll soon try to find an open-source databases and implement the backend deployment.
+While then use https://mishra169.github.io/Chatbot-query/

 ![image](https://github.com/mishra169/Chatbot-query/assets/104723673/e3b25976-a8b9-4a12-be9c-f071d9e8a968)